 I can’t say I have much of a nostalgia bone for the Jurassic Park series of films.
-The only significant part they played in my childhood were the horrific T-Rex nightmares waiting for me in dream land so I certainly do not look back on this series with fondness.
-The original Michael Crichton adaptation was undoubtedly a marvel of its time but its time was my lifetime ago and in the course of this film it is noted that the world this film inhabits isn’t really awed by dinosaurs anymore and this is the meta challenge shady corporate types and director Colin Trevorrow are presented with in Jurassic World.
+The only significant part they played in my childhood was the horrific T-Rex nightmares waiting for me in dreamland so I certainly do not look back on this series with fondness.
+The original Michael Crichton adaptation was undoubtedly a marvel of its time but its time was a lifetime ago form me and in the course of this film, it is noted that the world this film inhabits isn’t really awed by dinosaurs anymore.
+This is the meta-challenge shady corporate types and director Colin Trevorrow are presented with in Jurassic World.

-This new hybrid breed, the Indominus rex, could be described as the love child of a Predator and a T-Rex with the combined lethalness and complement of a woman scorned thirst for blood.
-Needless to say things go horribly wrong and the vicious Indominus rex runs wild and embarks on a buoyant killing spree as we question whose sick mind deemed this killing machine the idea to take the Jurassic World resort to the next level – I guess its same reasons we paid to see this film screened.
-Jurassic World recycles a ton of things from the franchise and you can prep your check list in your own time but the more interesting rifs see Vincent D’Onofrio as the passive antagonistic military type who sees the use dinosaurs as future of warfare – Imagine if we had them in Tora Bora he says with glee.
+This new hybrid breed, the Indominus Rex, could be described as the love child of a Predator and a T-Rex with the combined lethalness and complement of a thirst for blood.
+Needless to say, things go horribly wrong and the vicious Indominus rex runs wild and embarks on a buoyant killing spree as we question whose sick mind deemed this killing machine the idea to take the Jurassic World resort to the next level – I guess its same reasons we paid to see this film screened.
+Jurassic World recycles a ton of things from the franchise and you can prep your checklist in your own time.
+But the more interesting riffs see Vincent D’Onofrio as the passive antagonistic military type who sees the use of dinosaurs as future of warfare – Imagine if we had them in Tora Bora he says with glee.
 We also get Chris Pratt as Owen Grady who trains and tries to tame velociraptors and I guess it’s fair to say he does make some headway although early on he seems more like raptors lunch and less like raptors master.